All Episodes

 He must know all 38,000 students at that university.

-I was gonna say he was able, he he he he knew the student and the students, he knows the students at Berkeley, and then that's not who he saw.
+He knows the students at Berkeley, and then that's not who he saw.

-He really know 38, 40,000 students at Berkeley.
+He really knows 38, 40,000 students at Berkeley.

 It was absurd.

-I'm glad you called there.
+I'm glad you called here.

-Edmund, uh, ladies and gentlemen, what he's referring to the we had a couple sound bites in the first hour of the program, it's how long poor Edmund's been on hold here.
+Edmund, ladies and gentlemen, he's referring to the, we had a couple soundbites in the first hour of the program.

-It's one of the dangers when When people start talking about things that happened hours ago, you may not know what he's talking about.
+It's one of the dangers when people start talking about things that happened hours ago.

-I'll have to set the table for you.
+I have to set the table for you.

 He knows the students at Berkeley, and it is not who they were.

-And so Edmund is offering here his three different laws that uh Reich violated in making these claims.
+And so Edmund is offering here his three different laws that Reich violated in making these claims.

-You should know that Bill Clinton was the first to do it.
+And if you think that's making fun of Labor Secretary Reich, you should know that Bill Clinton was the first to do it.

-One big exciting broadcast hour remains on open line Friday.
+One big exciting broadcast hour remains on Open Line Friday.

-We'll be up to it sooner than you believe.
+And we'll be up to it sooner than you believe.

 Right back at you, folks.